Midwifery Care and Services

 Our concept of quality care revolves around the connections we make and nurturing the psycho-social aspects of pregnancy and parenthood.

 “We had our first baby here and I’m so glad we did.
 The whole process was smooth and everyone was so kind.
 I loved my birth team!!
 Definitely going to be coming back when I have my next baby!”

-Quality prenatal care is the first step we make with clients to work toward a safe and satisfying birth outcome.
-Midwives have the advantage over other maternity care providers by having the physical time to spend with each client, ensuring that women have the time and space to ask important questions and get real answers.
+Quality prenatal care is the first step we make with clients to work toward a safe and satisfying birth.
+Midwives have the advantage over other maternity care providers by having the physical time to spend with each client.

 Labor and Delivery Care

-By the time we reach the labor and birthing experience, we have had the opportunity to establish important relationships with our clients.
-Our team has the luxury and privilege of knowing our clients not only by name but knowing each family’s individual needs and hopes for their birth experience.
-We consider it our job to maintain safety and mindfulness when our clients are giving birth.
-We consider ourselves guests, invited to help families have the birth they desire.
+By the time we reach the labor and birthing experience, our team has the privilege of knowing our clients not only by name but also knowing their individual needs and hopes for their birth experience.

 - Freedom of movement during labor and encouragement of positions that assist in the physiologic process of birthing

 - Continuity of care team throughout labor, birth, and post-birth

 - Warm water submersion for pain relief benefits, including delivery in water

 - Skin to skin bonding immediately, no separation of mother and baby (outside of a medical emergency)